atulsharma3982/react-task-manager/README.md

 The application uses:

-- **useState** for managing tasks, filters, and editing state.
+- **useState** to manage the current input value, task list, filter state, and editing state.
-- **useEffect** to load tasks from Local Storage on startup and save changes automatically.
+- **useEffect** to load tasks from Local Storage when the application starts and automatically save changes.
-- **useRef** to access the task input field and filter checkbox.
+- **useRef** to focus the input field when editing an existing task.

 ## Learning Objectives